emberjs/data/README.md

 2. Install Ember CLI. `npm install -g ember-cli`

-3. Run `npm install` inside the project root to install the JS dependencies.
+3. Run `yarn install` inside the project root to install the JS dependencies.

 ### In Your Browser